williamskarina/professionalreadme/README.md

   - [Tests](#tests)
   - [Questions](#questions)
 ## Installation
-intiliaze npm on user's terminal and install inquirer
+initiliaze npm on user's terminal and install inquirer
 ## Usage
 to create a readme through a simple process
 ## License